AishikPal22/Stock-Exchange-Dashboard-using-Dash/README.md

 Procedure:
 1. Create a virtual environment and install the following python libraries: (i) Dash- Dash is an open-source python library developed by Plotly under MIT license.
 It is freely available for building beautiful dashboards quickly.   (ii) Pandas- Pandas is a python library used for data manipulation operations.
 It acts as a wrapper on two other libraries: matplotlib for data visualization and NumPy for performing mathematical operations on datasets.
 2. Download the files to any directory
-3. Open the terminal from that directory and execute the following code: python app.py
+3. Open the terminal via virtual environment and execute the following code: python app.py
 4. The live development server gets started at localhost:8050.